Search

 Test Cake Doneness

-Use a metal skewer to check if your cake is cooked at the right temperature and duration.
+Use a metal skewer or cocktail stick to check if your cake is cooked at the right temperature and duration.
 Insert the skewer into the cake's centre and remove it.
 If it comes out clean, your cake is done.
-If it has uncooked batter on it, continue baking and reconsider the baking temperature for future attempts.
+If it has uncooked batter on it, continue baking and reconsider the timings and baking temperature for future attempts.

 Cake Baking Temperature Guide